OVERVIEW

 CLBR001+SWI019 is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-CLBR001+SWI019 is a two-component infusion therapy of autologous switchable chimeric antigen receptor T (sCAR-T) cells (CLBR001) and cluster of differentiation antigen 19 (CD19)-targeted antibody Fab switch (SWI019) being investigated in relapsed or refractory (R/R) B-cell malignancies.1,2,3.
+CLBR001+SWI019 is a two-component infusion therapy of autologous switchable chimeric antigen receptor-T (sCAR-T) cells (CLBR001) and CD19-targeted antibody Fab switch (SWI019) being investigated in relapsed or refractory (R/R) B-cell malignancies.1,2,3.

 PROPOSED MECHANISM OF ACTION

-The CLBR001+SWI019 sCAR-T system consists of two parts including an autologous cell product comprised of a humanized, third generation CAR-T cell (CLBR001) along with a humanized antibody Fab “switch” (SWI019) which is dosed following CLBR001 infusion.
-SWI019 is designed to act as a switch to dynamically turn “on” or “off” CLBR001 cells, allowing for the controllable activity of the adoptively transferred cells.
+The CLBR001+SWI019 sCAR-T system consists of two parts, including an autologous cell product composed of a humanized, third generation CAR-T cell (CLBR001) along with a humanized antibody Fab “switch” (SWI019) that is dosed following CLBR001 infusion.
+SWI019 is designed to act as a switch to dynamically turn “on” or “off” CLBR001 cells, allowing for controllable activity of the adoptively transferred cells.
 CLBR001+SWI019 demonstrated target cell cytotoxicity in preclinical models.

 DEVELOPMENT